Continuing Education Activity

 At a cellular level, abnormal energy utilization, production of oxygen free radicals, and abnormal calcium reflux seem to play a role in the development of stunned myocardium.

 1. Abnormal energy utilization: Animal studies have revealed a prolonged hypoperfusion state of about 15 minutes, followed by vascular reperfusion leading to a disturbance in energy utilization in the hypoperfused organ.
 This disruption in the myocardium can potentially lead to a decreased utilization of creatinine kinase (CK), an enzyme involved in the energy generation required for cardiac contractility.

-Similarly, there are some auto-regulatory phenomenon that play a role in the development of a stunned myocardium as well.
+Similarly, there is some auto-regulatory phenomenon that plays a role in the development of a stunned myocardium as well.
 Perfusion-contraction mismatch that occurs in hypoperfused myocardium reduces the contractile function of the myocardial fibers.
 Injured myocardium that undergoes reperfusion can present transiently as segmental wall motion abnormalities with ventricular dysfunction.